Action Basics

 Location and Organization of Actions

-In CXone Studio, actions are located on the Actions palette and the API Actions palette.
+In Studio, actions are located on the Actions palette and the API Actions palette.
 The panels slide out from the left side of the script canvas.
 You can click Actions A rectangle, circle, and triangle partially layered on top of each other.
 Click to open the Actions panel. or API Actions A rectangle with open and close angle brackets in it. to show or hide the palette.

 The Actions palette contains all of the non-API Studio actions.
 They're categorized to help you locate the ones you need.
 Each category is drop-down list that you can open or close as needed.
 You can also use the search bar at the top of the palette to find a specific action quickly.

-API actions allow you to use CXone APIs.
+API actions allow you to use CXone Mpower APIs.
 On the API Actions palette, you can see the name of the action and the verb associated with the API that action uses.
 API actions do not have online help pages.
 Instead, you can use the documentation for the corresponding API.
 You can find this documentation in the developer's portal A square with an arrow pointing from the center to the upper right corner..
-Not all CXone APIs have corresponding Studio actions.
+Not all CXone Mpower APIs have corresponding Studio actions.
 For some APIs, you may need to use the REST API action.

 If you have trouble finding the API associated with an API action, can use the Desktop Studio application.
 This gives you access to more information about the action, which you can use to locate the API documentation.